RAF Lakenheath: Libya

 Over 1,000 people demonstrated outside RAF Lakenheath in protest at the 1986 United States bombing of Libya.

 Iraq war and later

 The 2003 invasion of Iraq sparked a new wave of peace protests.
-In one incident, 9 protestors gained access to the base by cutting through its perimeter fence.The protestors rode bicycles along the main runway, before chaining themselves together.
+In one incident, 9 protestors gained access to the base by cutting through its perimeter fence.
+The protestors rode bicycles along the main runway, before chaining themselves together.

 Activists later established a 'peace camp' outside RAF Lakenheath to draw attention to the base.

 In 2006, a group of 200 people protested against the alleged nuclear weapons stored at RAF Lakenheath.
-Addressing the crowd was Jeremy Corbyn, who cycled to RAF Lakenheath from the railway station in Ely.
 There were further protests on this issue in 2008.